permafrost06/podlp-translation/README.md

 `/download-all`, `/preview/<lang>`), authorized via a `?token=` query param.
 Drop the ZIP contents into `app/src/main/res/` and the `values-<code>/` folders line up with Android's locale qualifiers.

-## Legacy Express server

-The previous Node/Express implementation is preserved under `_legacy/` for reference and can be deleted once the Convex migration is confirmed working.